Krassimira Stoyanova is one of the leading sopranos of our time, highly acclaimed by press and public alike.

 Her solo CD recordings I palpiti damor, Slavic Opera Arias, Verdi Arias (label: Orfeo) have all received prestigious awards.
 The 4th CD Verismo has been released in Dec 2016.
 She also recorded a CD with Songs by Puccini (label: Naxos)

 In 2009 Krassimira Stoyanova has been awarded with the title Kammersängerin der Wiener Staatsoper.

-During the current season 2016/17 the artist partecipates at Zürichs Opera House in a scenic production of the Requiem by Verdi, followed by a new production of Don Carlo at the Teatro alla Scala Milan, she returns to the Metropolitan Opera with Aida, to Londons Royal Opera House and Viennas State Opera with Don Carlo.
-On the concert stage: Requiem by Verdi at La Scala (Riccardo Chailly conducting) and at the Konzerthaus Vienna (Philipp Jordan conducting).
-She will sing solo recitals at La Scala and at the Salzburg Festival where she also will appear in concerts of Lucrezia Borgia.
+During the current season 2016/17 the artist partecipates at Zürichs Opera House in a scenic production of the Messa da Requiem by Verdi, followed by a new production of Don Carlo at the Teatro alla Scala Milan, she returns to the Metropolitan Opera with Aida, to Londons Royal Opera House and Viennas State Opera with Don Carlo.
+On the concert stage: Messa da Requiem by Verdi at La Scala (Riccardo Chailly conducting) and at the Musikverein Vienna (Philipp Jordan conducting).
+She will sing solo recitals at Teatro alla Scala and at the Salzburg Festival where she also will appear in concerts of Lucrezia Borgia.